1952 Yale Bulldogs football team

 The 1952 Yale Bulldogs football team represented Yale University in the 1952 college football season.
 The Bulldogs were led by first-year head coach Jordan Olivar, played their home games at the Yale Bowl and finished the season with a 7–2 record.

 Schedule

+NFL draft

+The following Bulldog was selected in the National Football League draft following the season.